elijahlopez94/predicting_student_success/README.md

 4. Academic advisors and Student Services should collaborate with students who show a significant drop in approved credits from the first semester to the second semester.
 By understanding the factors contributing to the decrease in credit approval, they can provide personalized support and solutions to help these students stay enrolled and progress toward graduation.

-5. Use XGBoost Model to flag students that are at risk of dropping out and implement a proactive intervention strategy to offer support.
+5. Academic Advisors and Student Services should use XGBoost predictive modeling capabilities to flag students that are at risk of dropping out and implement a proactive intervention strategy to offer support.

 ## Next Steps
-*  * Take a comprehensive approach to identify students who are at highest risk of dropping out.
+* Take a comprehensive approach to identify students who are at highest risk of dropping out.
 This includes factoring in students that:
     * Take evening classes
-    * Have lower approved units than average studnet population
+    * Have lower approved units than average student population
     * Experience sharp declines in approved units and units graded
 * Schedule meetings with identified students to better understand their situation and decisions surrounding the factors above.
 During this time academic advisors and/or student services should encourage students to take morning classes, build awareness of scholarship opportunities that the student may qualify for, and offer additional support resources (such as tutoring) as necessary.
-* The suggested method of identification is to use the predictive model since it resutled in 76% accuracy.
+* The suggested method of identification is to use the predictive model since it resulted in 76% accuracy.
+* Gather more data for students that dropout or enrolled to solve the class imbalance issue and potentially increase the model's predictive power.
+* Explore model automation for ease of use for non technical users and deployment.

 ## For More Information